Benzodiazepine Withdrawal Symptoms, Medications, and Addiction Treatment

 - Sleep difficulties.

-Withdrawal from benzodiazepines may range in intensity and duration from person to person and is typically dependent upon several factors including the detoxing individual’s health, the original dose, and the rate at which the medication is tapered down.
+Withdrawal from benzodiazepines may vary in intensity and duration from person to person and is typically dependent upon several factors, including the detoxing individual’s health, the original dose, and the rate at which the medication is tapered down.

-Medications may be used in the treatment of benzodiazepine withdrawal in order to taper users from the drug, treat withdrawal symptoms, and reduce discomfort.
+Medications may be used in treatment for benzo withdrawal in order to taper users off of the drugs, treat withdrawal symptoms, and reduce discomfort.

-Your doctor may gradually taper you off your benzodiazepine over a period of weeks or months, rather than abruptly stopping the drug 8.
-If you are currently taking a benzodiazepine with a shorter half-life like Ativan (lorazepam) or Xanax (alprazolam), your doctor may first prescribe one with a longer half-life, such as chlordiazepoxide or Klonopin (clonazepam) to help ease your symptoms during detox and to facilitate the tapering process 8.
+Your doctor may gradually taper you off your benzodiazepine over a period of weeks or months, rather than abruptly stopping the drug.8 If you are currently taking a benzodiazepine with a shorter half-life like Ativan (lorazepam) or Xanax (alprazolam), your doctor may first prescribe one with a longer half-life—such as chlordiazepoxide or Klonopin (clonazepam)—to help ease your symptoms during detox and facilitate the tapering process.8

 - Anticonvulsants such as carbamazepine and valproate.